 If you do not want to receive information from us, or would only like to receive information about a certain aspect of what we do (e.g. events or emergencies) please get in touch with us and we will change your preferences.

-We maintain the highest standards of data privacy and security to protect your personal details and other information about you because we want you to feel completely confident about the communications you receive from us.
-We regularly review our processes and procedures to protect your information from unauthorised access and use, accidental loss and/or destruction.
+We maintain the highest standards of data privacy and security to protect your personal data and other information about you because we want you to feel completely confident about the communications you receive from us.
+We regularly review our processes and procedures to protect your personal data from unauthorised access and use, accidental loss and/or destruction.

 How to Contact Us

 Please contact our Data Protection Officer (DPO) via email@example.com if you would like to exercise your data protection rights or have any questions on this Policy.